 I chose this first quote because most of my friends and family are employed in the education business!
 The quote is on a 3 1/2 inch square of white cardstock layered on a 3 5/8 inch square of black.
 I used a corner rounder to clip the corners, stamped the images, glued the two together, and then tied the ribbon around it before gluing it to the coaster.
 The coaster was covered with a 4 x 4 piece of red gingham designer paper with the corners rounded as well.
 A magnet was glued to the back of the coaster.

-Stamps: 3 Step School Days by Kitchen Sink Stamps
+Stamps: School Days Multi Step Clear Stamps by Kitchen Sink Stamps

 Papers: Red Gingham by the Paper Studio, US White and Basic Black by Stampin' Up